Get Your Home Ship-Shape For Your New Baby

 Leaving the preparations of your home to the last minute is a quick way to becoming a very stressed mom-to-be.
 Once you know you’re pregnant, take a house tour and make a list of everything that needs to be done.
 Then put it in order of importance.
 Because, no matter how good our intentions are, it’s highly likely that you won’t manage everything single thing on your to-do list.
 But if it’s ordered in importance, at least the must-do tasks will be done.

 The new arrival may have prompted you to make a significant change, renovation, or move to a new house.
-If that’s the case, make sure you plan to do it early.
+If that’s the case, ensure you plan to do it early.
 Because moving boxes is much easier during the early months.
 And remember to keep your stress levels down.
 So if you have any mortgage worries, get them under wraps by visiting a site like fha faqs.
 Getting answers to your questions and concerns will do wonders to make a move easier.

 Plan For The Future

-It might seem counterintuitive, but hold off making any significant decoration commitments to the baby’s room.
+It might seem counterintuitive but hold off making any significant decoration commitments to the baby’s room.
 While part of nesting will mean preparing the space for your new arrival, the baby won’t make it there until several months after the birth.
 That’s because they’ll be sleeping in your room.

 So to avoid having to redecorate a few months down the line, have a five-year plan for your little one’s room.
 A scheme that will evolve with your child is the best way to go.
 And waiting to decorate means you’ll be used to having a baby around.
 So you’ll have a better idea of what will work best for you and the little one.